-Further formal reviews have been carried out each subsequent year, and this is the review of the fifth year of the Scheme, which has considered whether any revisions to the current scheme are necessary for 2018/19 or whether there is a requirement to replace the current scheme with another.
+This is a review of the fourth year of the Scheme and to consider whether any revisions to the current scheme are necessary for 2017/18 or whether there is a requirement to replace the current scheme with another.

 This report considers how the scheme has worked, whether any anomalies have arisen and whether any apparent injustices have been caused.
-The Equality Impact Assessment has been revisited taking account of the fifth year of the operation of the Scheme.
+The Equality Impact

+Assessment has been revisited taking account of the fourth year of the operation of the Scheme.